Information Box Group

 When in doubt: Ask Review the Academic Integrity Policy

 As a student or researcher, if you are unsure about whether you are permitted to use generative artificial intelligence: ask.
-As the course instructor, your research supervisor or reach out to the Office of Academic and Research Integrity.
+As the course instructor, your research supervisor or reach out to the Office of Academic Integrity.
 You can also review McMaster’s Academic Integrity Policy.